Pinggy-io/sdk-python/API_DOC.md

 bool: force flag in tunnel that terminates any existing tunnel with the same token.

+### `Tunnel.fullrequesturl`

+bool: request full url. if this flag is set, full original url would be pass through `X-Pinggy-Url` header in the request

+### `Tunnel.headermodification`

+list[str]|None: list of header modifications.
+Check https://pinggy.io/docs/advanced/live_header/ for more details

+### `Tunnel.httpsonly`

+bool: whether https only is set or not

 ### `Tunnel.insecure`

 *No docstring provided.*

+### `Tunnel.ipwhitelist`

+list[str]|None: List of IP/IP ranges that allowed to connect to the tunnel.
+SDK does not verify the IP

 ### `Tunnel.is_active(self)`